toddheitmann/mlbgameday/README.md

 ### Thank You

-Many thanks to MLB Advanced Media for making gameday and pitchf/x data public.
+Thanks to MLB Advanced Media for making gameday and pitchf/x data public.

+Thank you [Daren Willman](https://twitter.com/darenw) for creating [baseball savant](https://baseballsavant.mlb.com).

-Also, many thanks to all those who support and add to Retrosheet!
+Many thanks to all those who support and add to Retrosheet!

 The information used here was obtained free of charge from and is copyrighted by Retrosheet.
 Interested parties may contact Retrosheet at "www.retrosheet.org".